 MAE 3187.
 Heat Transfer.
 3 Credits.

 Steady- and unsteady-state heat conduction problems.
 Analytical and numerical solution methods.
 Convective heat transfer, boundary-layer approach, analogy between heat and momentum transfer.
 Thermal radiation; fundamental concepts and laws.
 Heat-exchanger design.
-Prerequisite: MAE 3126, MAE 2131.
+Prerequisites: MAE 2131 and MAE 3126.
+(Spring, Every year)

-Integration of knowledge of strength of materials in a design context.
-Stresses and deflections in engineering structures.
-Theories of failure.
-Introduction to the design of mechanical components, such as fasteners, shafts, springs.
-Introduction to the use of computers in mechanical engineering design.
-Prerequisite: CE 2220, MAE 2117.
+Strength of materials in a design context; stresses and deflections in engineering structures; theories of failure; design of mechanical components, such as fasteners, shafts, and springs; the use of computers in mechanical engineering design.
+Prerequisite: CE 2220.
+(Fall, Every year)

 MAE 3192.
 Manufacturing Processes and Systems.
 3 Credits.

 Introduction to manufacturing techniques for metals, polymers, ceramics, and composites.
 Relationships between properties of materials and techniques for processing them.
 Process selection, design, control, and integration.
 Computer-integrated manufacturing, robotics and assembly automation.
 MAE 1004 may be taken as a corequisite.
 Prerequisites: MAE 1004.
 (Fall, Every year)